 This topic lists basic requirements for developing and deploying Synergy .NET assemblies.
 It includes the following sections:

-A Visual Studio solution that includes one or more Synergy assemblies must have a reference to Synergy runtime libraries and must use Synergy licensing.
-These requirements are discussed in this section (Synergy runtime libraries below and Licensing .NET assemblies).
-For platform-specific application requirements, see
+A Visual Studio solution that includes one or more Synergy projects must have a reference to Synergy runtime libraries and must use Synergy licensing.
+These requirements are discussed in this topic.
+For platform-specific application requirements, see the following topics:

 sudo GACUTIL -i synrnt.dll

 Portable class libraries, which are deprecated, do not include a reference to synrnt, so if all Synergy projects in a solution are for portable class libraries, you must manually add a reference to the Synergex.SynergyDE.synrnt NuGet package, and this reference must be added to a project that is not for a portable class library.
 For example, if a C# application has a Synergy portable class library, you must manually add this reference to some other project (e.g., to the project for the executable).
 Use the Visual Studio NuGet Package Manager to install the package; then add the reference.